 Compensation from Sponsored Projects: 12-Month Faculty, Administrators, and Staff

 All 12-month employees performing work on sponsored projects are generally not eligible to receive pay beyond their regular compensation.
 In rare instances where the work meets the federal criteria for intra-college consulting (work must be clearly distinct from their normal duties and occur outside of their normal work hours or during a period for which the individual has used accrued leave) during the period for which they request supplemental pay.
-Requests must be approved by the individual's Supervisor, the appropriate Vice President and Human Resources in consultation with Grants and Foundation Relations.
+Requests must be approved by the individual's Supervisor, the appropriate Vice President and Human Resources in consultation with Sponsored Programs and Research.

 Federal Policy: OMB Circular A-21 J.10.d (1) (Cost Principles of Educational Institutions - Compensation for Personnel Services) states: Since intra-university consulting is assumed to be undertaken as a university obligation requiring no compensation in addition to full-time base salary, the principle also applies to faculty members who function as consultants or otherwise contribute to a sponsored agreement conducted by another faculty member of the same institution.
 In unusual cases where consulting is across departmental lines or involves a separate or remote operation, and the work performed by the consultant is in addition to his/her regular departmental load, any charges for such work representing additional compensation above the institutional base salary are allowable provided that such consulting arrangements are specifically provided for in the agreement or provided in writing by the sponsoring agency.
 An employee providing consulting services within their primary department is ineligible for additional compensation (OMB Circular A-21).
 An employee who is an investigator on a sponsored project cannot be compensated for intra-university consulting on that project.